kailash-manasarovar/statement/docs/timeline/2025/april.md

 - She is blond, about 50, and she looks like she's had an extremely hard life.
 - The younger one is also blond, but much younger; could be a daughter.
 - I don't realize the significance of it at the time but I'm sure they did it on purpose.
-- I'm certain British criminal porn-gangs sent them to stalk and upset me, perhaps even Hazel herself asked them.
-- It's obvious everyone knows where I am and what I'm doing minute-by-minute.
+- It's obvious everyone knows where I am and what I'm doing minute-by-minute, and they need to keep me topped up on whatever it is I'm ingesting me which is causing me confusion and a high state of mind.
-- It's extraordinarily stressful, you cannot imagine.
-- However, the whole distract-and-drug thing did not occur to me.
-- Were they keeping me *topped up*, as it were?
 - Is this why it took me so long to remember the [most obvious switcheroo men](../../crimes/protagonists/vidal-sastre.md#six-distinct-men)?
+- Or, was this another murder attempt I survived?
-- Why would these women be interested in me *not* remembering these men were different?
+- If not, why would these women in particular be so interested in me *not* remembering there were at least six men posing as trumpet teacher at the music school?
+- It was extraordinarily stressful, you cannot imagine.
+Every time I went out of the door, something weird like this happened.
+- If it wasn't something connected to my dad, it was something even weirder.
+- The whole time I was in London in 2025 was like this.
+- At the time, the whole distract-and-drug thing did not occur to me.
+I thought I was just experiencing constant threats.
 - It reminded me of another incident back in maybe 2010 or 2011 when my mum and I would go to the Finchley Lido cinema on a Saturday night together and drive down and park outside.
 - One night, two women who had a similar appearance to these Cambridge women; blond, oldish, sort of Cell Block H types, tried to get into the back seats of our car while we were in the car and getting ready to leave.
 - I got out and roared at them, I literally roared, I had no idea where it came from, and they wandered off a bit surprised-looking.
 - We reported it to the Metropolitan police at the time.
-- It also reminded me of something else, no wait, something else more recently, online stalking, reminded me of this.
+- It also reminded me of something else.
 - Probably in October 2025, just before I left N2, I was threatened online with the *Cambridge women* who were gonna *come down and get me* or something ridiculous like this.
 - I answered back some nonsense.
-- Another account `@CambridgeUgly` interacted with me [around those days in April I went to Shoe Zone](https://x.com/search?q=cambridge%20(%401frgvn)&src=typed_query).
+- An account `@CambridgeUgly` interacted with me [around those days in April I went to Shoe Zone](https://x.com/search?q=cambridge%20(%401frgvn)&src=typed_query).

 ![Cambridge ugly](../../content/images/cambridge-ugly.jpg)